malliina/live-reload/README.md

 1. Inject the JavaScript URL found in value `com.malliina.live.LiveReload.script` to the HTML of your web page.

-1. When developing for example http4s apps with `sbt ~reStart`, changes to source code will reload the web page after recompilation.
+1. When developing for example http4s apps with `sbt ~reStart`, enable `LiveRevolverPlugin`.
+Changes to source code will reload the web page after recompilation.

 ## Example app